Triticeae: Evolution of the tribe

 One of the earliest branches in Triticeae, to Pseudoroegeneria, produces the genome StSt and another Hordeum then genome = HH.
 Allotetraploid combinations of Pseudoroegeneria and Hordeum and are seen in Elmyus (HHStSt), but also shows introgression from Australian and Agropyron wheatgrasses.
 Elymus contains mostly Pseudoroegeneria mtDNA.

 Many genera and species of Triticeae are allopolyploids, having more chromosomes than seen in typical diploids.
 Typical allopolyploids are tetraploid or hexaploid, XXYY or XXYYZZ.
 The creation of polyploid species results from natural random events tolerated by polyploid-capable plants.
 Natural allopolyploid plants may have selective advantages and some may permit the recombination of distantly related genetic material.
 Poulard wheat is an example of a stable allotetraploid wheat.

 The Secale (domesticated rye) may be a very early branch from the goat grass clad (or goat grasses are a branch of early rye grasses), as branch these are almost contemporary with the branching between monoploid wheat and Aegilops tauschii.
 Studies in Anatolia now suggest Rye (Secale) was cultivated, but not domesticated, prior to the holocene and to evidence for the cultivation of wheat.
-As climate changed the favorablitiy of Secale declined.
+As climate changed the favorability of Secale declined.
 At that time other strains of barley and wheat may have been cultivated, but humans did little to change them.